epw/pointclick/README.markdown

 Rendering
 ---------

-Every image which will be
+Every image which will be shown to the player needs to exist in the directory.
+For this documentation, POVray is assumed to have been used to render the scenes.